Omnissa Horizon 2412: Master RDS Host

 Use this post to build a Windows Server Remote Desktop Session Host (RDSH) that will be used as the source image for additional cloned Remote Desktop Session Hosts.
 Or you can build each Remote Desktop Session Host manually using the steps detailed in this post.
 Virtual Desktop is detailed in a separate article.

-This post applies to all VMware Horizon versions 2006 (aka 8.0) and newer.
+This post applies to all Horizon versions 2006 (aka 8.0) and newer.

 Change Log